Norisbank: Corporate Development

 In July 2005, Norisbank AG entered a new business field: the sale of its consumer credit easy credit, which was completely detached from other banking services, via installment credit stores in city centers, shopping malls and arterial roads in the city.
 Over the years, this market strategy has attracted 500,000 new customers.
 However, not all credit customers could be won as regular customers.
 In August 2006, the bank had around 650,000 customers.

 In the course of the sale to Deutsche Bank some services were limited: Thus, the number of self-service terminals in the branches was reduced, there were no online foreign transfers possible and the cash counter no longer accepted coins.
 On January 1, 2008, the classic counter traffic was completely ended.
 Since then, the branches have only been advisory offices with self-service zones.

-By the sale of Norisbank to Deutsche Bank Group Norisbank resigned from the ATM network CashPool on October 31, 2006 and returned to Cash Group.
+By the sale of Norisbank to Deutsche Bank Group Norisbank resigned from the ATM network CashPool on October 31, 2006, and returned to Cash Group.
 Because of its former affiliation with Hypovereinsbank, Norisbank was already a member of Cash Group until 2003.

 The new business model saw itself as a direct bank with branches.
 In the 90 branches, customers were able to receive advice on issues such as investments and pension plans.
 Despite the advice in the branch, branch customers received the same conditions as through direct sales.

 On 1 October 2008, the headquarter was moved to Berlin.
 As part of the restructuring, all branches were closed on 27 July 2012 and Norisbank converted into a direct bank.
 Since then, banking transactions have been conducted by customers primarily via the Internet, via telephone banking and via the self-service terminals in Deutsche Banks branches.
-The 400 former branch employees were transferred without notice to Postbank, also a subsidiary of Deutsche Bank.
+The 400 former branch employees were transferred without any layoffs to Postbank, also a subsidiary of Deutsche Bank.
 Today, Norisbank employs around fifty people (mainly in management), and a large part of its banking services are provided by other employees within Deutsche Bank Group.
 Since December 2014, Bonn is the seat of Norisbank.